Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 1. Change the IP address to something other than 192.168.0.0/24 on your WiFi router and add it to the IP address list
 2. Fixing an IP address on the Android side and registering it in the IP address list

-### Skip task if the WLAN is not connected to the specified access point, or if WLAN IP does not match the specified IP address.
+### Skip task if the WLAN IP does not match the specified IP address.

-Auto Sync will skip the task if it doesn’t match the specified criteria
+Sync will skip the task if it doesn’t match the specified criteria

 ### Allow sync with all IP addresses (include public)